theolivenbaum/resin/README.md

 [Resin system architecture documentation](https://github.com/kreeben/resin/blob/master/docs/Resin%20overview.pdf)

 ## Reads are purely disk-based
-When compared to a DBMS, e.g. SQL Server, a ResinDB instance is "always-off" as opposed to a SQL Server instance being "always-on".
-There is no state or in-memory data structure that needs to be rebuilt before ResinDB can respond to a query.
+Resin is a library, not a service.
+It runs inside of your application domain.
+ResinDB has therefore been optimized to immediately be able to respond to queries without having to rebuild data structures in-memory.

 The default index type is a fast disk-based and bitmapped left-child-right-sibling character trie.

-ResinDB can manage concurrent reads and writes.
+ResinDB's consistency plan allow for multi-threaded read access to the data files and multi-threaded write access as well.
 Writing is log-structured.
 Reading is snapshot-based.
 Consistency is achieved eventually.

 ## No (input/output) schema
 Store documents with variable number columns/fields.